Kraš: History

-The company traces its origins from two factories from the early 20th century — "Union", founded in 1911, by Yugoslavian Jews, including Slavaljub Deutsch, the oldest surviving chocolate manufacturer in southeastern Europe — and "Bizjak", founded in 1923, which manufactured toast, cookies and wafers.
+The company traces its origins from two factories from the early 20th century: "Union", founded in 1911, by Yugoslavian Jews, including Slavaljub Deutsch, the oldest surviving chocolate manufacturer in southeastern Europe; and "Bizjak", founded in 1923, which manufactured toast, cookies and wafers.
 Deutsch was subsequently murdered in Auschwitz and his property seized.
 These two companies, as well as a number of smaller confectionery manufacturers from Zagreb, merged in 1950 and took the name Kraš, in honor of Josip Kraš, a union leader and prominent Croatian communist who was killed in World War II.
-To date, no restitutions have been made to Deutsch’s surviving descendents.
+To date, no restitutions have been made to Deutsch's surviving descendants.

 The company was in social ownership during SFR Yugoslavia, and privatized in 1992 into a private shareholding company with capital estimated at 135,769,000 DM.
-In the aftermath of Yugoslav breakup, Kraš lost two thirds of its market.
+In the aftermath of Yugoslav breakup, Kraš lost two-thirds of its market.

-In 1997, Kraš received the ISO 9001 certificate.
+In 1997, Kraš received ISO 9001 certification.

+In 2011, Kraš acquired the Osijek confectionary company Karolina, formed in 1891 and known as Sloboda between 1947 and 2003.
+It was integrated into the Kraš group in 2021.